fjantunen/sev1/index.md

 > 🔑 **Key Takeaway:**
 > Celebrate the anti-incidents.
 They're often invisible, but they're proof your systems—and your people—are getting stronger.

+### 📡 Meta Retrospectives: Calibrating the Review Process

+Postmortems shouldn't be static.
+If you're not occasionally reviewing how you *do* postmortems, you're assuming the system works perfectly by default, which it never does.

+That's why some teams run what we call a **Debrief on Debriefs** or **Meta Retro Review (MRR)**.
+The goal: regularly inspect the *review process itself*, not just the incidents.

+This is where teams build *process literacy*.
+You're not asking 'What went wrong in the system?', you're asking:

+> 'Did we learn effectively from what went wrong?'

+#### 📅 Monthly Retrospective Calibration

+**Purpose:** Spot patterns in how your org reflects and learns.
+**Duration:** 45 mins
+**Attendees:** ICs, Problem Management, senior SREs, ops leadership

+**What to Look For:**
+- Common themes across postmortems: are we solving symptoms?
+- Recurring failure types?
+Alert fatigue?
+Deploy regressions?
+- Are action items stale, repeated, or carried over indefinitely?
+- Are we fixing what matters, or what's easy?
+- Is the review process itself healthy?
+Fatigued?
+Tokenized?

+**Outcomes:**
+- Identify where process is failing learning.
+- Tune cultural norms (e.g., 'root cause obsession' or no-action retros).
+- Guide broader system or org change.

+#### 🛠️ Best Practices for Meta Retros

+- Use a lightweight template.
+Treat the MRR like a retro, just scoped one layer higher.
+- Rotate who facilitates.
+Bring in outsiders for fresh perspective.
+- Track meta-metrics:
+  - % of postmortems with closed action items
+  - Most common contributing factors
+  - Themes from retro-of-retros
+- Don't weaponize this.
+It's a learning loop, not a performance review.

+> 🔑 **Key Takeaway:**
+> If you never inspect your own learning process, it will quietly decay.
+Meta retros build resilience in how you reflect, not just how you respond.

 ### 13. From Lessons to Systems Change 🔄